OpenFAST/openfast/docs/source/user/aerodyn-fvw/InputFiles.rst

 **FVWFile** [string] specifies the OLAF module file, the path is relative to the AeroDyn file, unless an absolute path is provided.

+..
+[1]
+   At present, this variable is called nFWPanel and specified as the number of far wake panels.
+This will be changed soon.

+..
+[2]
+   At present, this variable is called nFWPanelFree and specified as the number of free far wake panels.
+This will be changed soon.